NIGHT TRACINGS ETCHINGS

 Hand Colored Etching

-I did not pick up the needle again until 1992 when I began a new enterprise of supplying New England galleries with etchings of local scenery.
-Within a few years I walked over a thousand miles of coastline, collecting imagery and making contact with galleries stretching from Mystic, Connecticut to Bar Harbor, Maine.
-If the constraints of working within a business model left little time for experimentation, years of continual focus allowed me to hone my skill of observation and improve my drawing.
+I did not pick up the needle again until 1992 when I began supplying New England galleries with etchings of local scenery.
+Within a few years I walked over a thousand miles of coastline, collecting imagery and connecting with galleries stretching from Mystic, Connecticut to Bar Harbor, Maine.
+If the constraints of working within a business model did not encourage experimentation, years of continual focus allowed me to hone my observational skills and improve my drawing.
 The heavily etched lines that once defined my early work evolved into softer and more subtle tones.
-The one thing I never lost sight of over all these years was my desire to capture a true sense of place.
+If this work was designed to attract a specific audience, I still tried to avoid the conventional.
+I approached the familiar in unfamiliar ways.
+I continually explored the boundaries of the acceptable, searching for new ways to define beauty.
+The one thing I never lost sight of over these years was my desire to capture a true sense of place.
+This long engagement with the places I walked created a greater intimacy between us, an intimacy that enhanced my ability to see more deeply into it and into myself.

 Soho Etching Workshop